Tuna-Terps/FiveM-Power-Job-ESX-vSync-/README.txt

 2.)
 In server.cfg add ensure TunasPowerJob (VSYNC MUST START BEFORE POWERJOB; SO PLACE POWERJOB BELOW IT)

 3.)
-In your vSync mod we wil replace 2 files from the contents of the INSTALL_ME folder
+In your vSync mod we wil replace 2 files for the contents of the INSTALL_ME folder

 3a.) replace /vSync/vs_server.lua with /INSTALL_ME/vs_server.lua
 -